urbansci/city-centers/README.md

 - Run `execute.py` to generate the cities and centers of the country.

 ## Dataset
-We provide two types of center: the point location and its contour.
+We provide two types of center: the point location and its contour extent.
-- Point
+### Point
 The urban centers are saved in CSV format, with each row representing one center, encoded in UTF-8.
 The meanings of the fields are given below.
     - iso: The ISO alpha-3 code of the country that the center belonged to.
     - country_name: The name of the belonged country.